dwaskevich/CapSense_process_widgets/README.md

 # PSoC&trade; 6 MCU: CAPSENSE&trade; buttons and slider

-This code example features a 5-segment CAPSENSE&trade; slider and two CAPSENSE&trade; buttons.
-Button 0 turns the LED ON, button 1 turns the LED OFF, and the slider controls the brightness of the LED.
-The code example also demonstrates monitoring CAPSENSE&trade; data using the CAPSENSE&trade; tuner GUI tool.
+This project is based on the CAPSENSE_Buttons_and_Slider code example created with Modus Toolbox New Application Wizard.

+It features a 5-segment CapSense slider and two CapSense buttons.

+Helper functions have been added to handle CapSense touch processing for both buttons and sliders.
+Button features include placeholders to process touchdown, hold, repeat, long-hold and lift-off events.

+Slider features include similar touchdown, on-going and lift-off events.

+Refer to comments section of processButtons.c and processSliders.c for more details.

+The code example also features interfacing with Tuner GUI using I2C interface.

+Tested on CY8CPROTO-062-4343W kit

 This project uses the [CAPSENSE&trade; Middleware Library](https://github.com/Infineon/capsense).

 ## Requirements